Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 There is **no mention of Christianity**.

 No declaration of Jesus Christ as national authority.
 No national church.
 No Christian test for citizenship.
 No biblical qualification for leadership.
 No requirement for Christian belief.

 In fact, the document goes conspicuously out of its way to avoid religious establishment.

 Article VI states:

-> "No religious Test shall ever be required as a Qualification to any Office or public Trust under the United States."[^3]
+> “No religious Test shall ever be required as a Qualification to any Office or public Trust under the United States.”[^3]

 Pause for a moment.